Boundary choices and one-loop complex gravitational path integral: Infinite summation of Log-series

 \section{Infinite summation of Log-series}

-In this appendix, we will sum the following infinite series that appeared in the quantum effective lapse action in eq.\ref{eq:Nc_act_total_nb} and extract the divergent piece out of it
+In this appendix, we will sum the following infinite series that appeared in the quantum effective lapse action in eq.\ref{eq:Nc_act_total_nb} and extract the divergent piece out of it:

-where $g_l = (l-1)(l+3)$ and $Re[a]>0$.
+where $g_l = 2 (l-1)(l+3)$ and $Re[a]>0$.
 To proceed with the summation, we define a function

-It is understood that the infinite series started in eq. (\ref{eq:Ser_sum}) is divergent and would need regularization to extract the piece causing the divergence.
+It is understood that the infinite series started in Eq. (\ref{eq:Ser_sum}) is divergent and would need regularization to extract the piece causing the divergence.
 To sum the series, we make use of differential equation and complexified special functions to extract the divergence.
-We first note that derivatives of $F_l(a)$ satisfy the following relation
+We first note that derivatives of $F_l(a)$ satisfy the following relation:

-On this when we apply the summation over $l$, then the RHS is easy to sum using zeta-functions.
-Each term on the RHS is summed over $l$ individually and later added together.
-We note that $S(a)$ satisfies the following differential equation
+On this when we apply the summation over $l$, then the rhs is easy to sum using zeta functions.
+Each term on the rhs is summed over $l$ individually and later added together.
+We note that $S(a)$ satisfies the following differential equation:

-where the function $\psi^{(1)}(a+2)$ is a Poly-Gamma function.
+where the function $\psi^{(1)}(a+2)$ is a Polygamma function.
 This differential equation is easily solved using Mathematica in terms of special functions and is given by

 where $c_{1,2}$ are constants to be determined.
-It is seen that if we take $a=0$ in eq. (\ref{eq:Ser_sum}) the series can be summed using the using a regularization
+It is seen that if we take $a=0$ in Eq. (\ref{eq:Ser_sum}) the series can be summed using the using a regularization:

 where $A$ is the Glaisher constant.
 Utilizing this in the expression of $S(a)$ obtained from the solution of the differential equation, we note